dmitrii-artuhov/optimization-algorithms/2-golden-section-search/README.md

 # Golden Section Search

-Very basic algorithm.
 We have an [unimodal function](https://en.wikipedia.org/wiki/Unimodality), and we want to find it's minimum (by definition of unimodality it will be the only local minimum).
+This algorithm is better that regular Ternary Search because it only calculates single value of function on each iteration.
+All the maths behind that you can read in the article below (see link).

 In my code example the algorithm finds minimum of `sin(x) - 10 / x`, on segment `[8, 12]` which will print: